dwalintukan/elixir-tinyurl-exercise/README.md

 ## Implementation Details

 1. Implement storing of URLs in `cache.ex`
-2. Implement the context business logic in `service.ex`
+2. Implement the context business logic in `linking.ex`
-3. Implement the APIs in `url_controller.ex`
+3. Implement the APIs in `link_controller.ex`
-4. Implement the JSON response in `url_view.ex`
+4. Implement the JSON response in `link_view.ex`
-5. Tests (if time allows)
+5. Implement tests (if time allows)

 ## Topics To Discuss